-1. Brainstorming Ideas as a Class
+1. Brainstorm Kindness Ideas as a Class

-Independent Acknowledgement: Pass a notecard out to each child and have them write down something nice done for them lately, and how it made them feel.
-Collect them, and read them aloud for everyone to hear and understand how kindness makes the heart happy.
+Independent Acknowledgement: Pass a notecard out to each child and have them write down something nice done for them lately and how it made them feel.
+Collect them and read them aloud for everyone to hear and understand how kindness makes the heart happy.